opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/connectors/osm.rst

      * By default, the box is checked.
 To exclude all amenities, uncheck the box.
    * * Tags
      * Tags to extract from the nodes and ways.
-     * Write the tags to extract in the Tags text area.
+     * Write the tags to extract in the textbox.
 Tags should be separated with a comma.
    * * Relation tags
      * Tags to extract from attached relations.
-     * Write the tags to extract in the Relation tags text area.
+     * Write the tags to extract in the textbox.
 Tags should be separated with a comma.